TL;DR:

 -

-You’ll be writing code yourself every week, in class and on homeworks
+You’ll be writing code yourself every week, in class and on homework

 -

-You can use ChatGPT on homeworks and on the exams
+You can use ChatGPT on homework and on the exams

 -